MIT: researcher solves a puzzle after 20 years

 Meanwhile, the Peffers team used a new quadrature algorithm (designed by Erdinç Öztürk from Sabanci University) to run a programmable hardware accelerator called FPGA.
 The team seems to be on the way to complete the puzzles at 11 May after two months of calculations.

-"There have been advances in both hardware and software far beyond what I predicted in 1999," says MIT professor Ron Rivest, who first announced the puzzle in April 1999 celebrating its 35th anniversary. at MIT's Computer Science Laboratory (now CSAIL).
+"There has been progress in hardware hardware and software well beyond what I anticipated in 1999," says MIT professor Ron Rivest, who first announced the jigsaw puzzle in April 1999, celebrating 35 years of research at the Science Lab.
+Computer (now CSAIL) at MIT.

 "The underlying challenge of the puzzle of about 80 trillion squarings remains very difficult, but the resources required to realize a single square have been reduced far beyond what I anticipated."